lapesd/lapesd-thesis/README.md

 ### Algorithms (pseudo-code)

 Package `algorithmicx` and `algpseudocode` are used for this.
-Like minted, an `\begin{algorithm}...\end{algorithm}` environment as well as a `\listofalgorithms` macro is provided.
+Like minted, an `\begin{algorithm}...\end{algorithm}` environment as well as a `\listofalgorithms` macro are provided.

 ### Indexing

 Achieved through `makeidx`.
 Indexing is less common than it should.
 Check the [wikibooks section on indexing](https://en.wikibooks.org/wiki/LaTeX/Indexing) for a quick start.
-This class add three convenience macros to provide hyperlinks within the text to the point where index terms were defined.
+This class adds three convenience macros to provide hyperlinks within the text to the point where index terms were defined.

 ```{latex}
 \xindex[labelname]{index entry}